Research Data Cultures

 In 2018 I founded and now chair the Research Data Cultures Conversation, a collaboration between research intensive universities (Monash University, University of Melbourne, University of NSW, University of Queensland, University of Sydney.
 The cultures term is purposefully ambiguous - it applies alike to the systemic changing of research behaviour, and the systemic limitations of individual university business units attempting to solve what is a life-cycle and hence cross-unit problem.
 The partners "feel the pain", and recognise the need for (a) good-practices and (b) pre-competitive macro scale consumption data to be established.

-By means of example, an analysis at Monash University found the growth of the institution's research data is 75% CAGR over the last decade.
+By means of example, an analysis at Monash University found the growth of the institution's research data was 75% CAGR during its phase of centralising storage (6+yrs) and then 25% CAGR thereafter (approx 4yrs, limited by financial appetite / budget flat-lining).
 An exponential data growth unmatched by corresponding resourcing (labour, financial) and/or data management investment is clearly unsustainable.
 While the RDCC acknowledges that this problem is a result of positive developments in research (eg. technological advancements, increased research opportunities), it also acknowledges that progress involving people, policy and process (3Ps) is complex.
 The necessary culture change necessitates considerations across each “institutional pillar” and each research discipline community.
 The RDCC seeks to kick-start the systemic response to this culture change challenge.

-In addition to founding the initiative, and nurturing collaboration between market-place rivals, another contribution has been to engage the initiative to the major bodies and forefathers of eResearch in Australia.
+In addition to founding the initiative, and nurturing collaboration between market-place rivals, another contribution has been to engage major market sector bodies and the forefathers of eResearch in Australia.

 Australian Scalable Drones Cloud